mehdighasemzadeh/Crowd-Counting-Density-Based/README.md

 # Test
 Please download the network weights from  [here](https://drive.google.com/file/d/1cIez_FfyuiqnowLmio7tw7KaUDC-rToe/view?usp=sharing), then extract it in bestmodel directory

-Download the dataset from [here](https://drive.google.com/file/d/1BrFOcpV-7bua8Z-UNneyKAbs0iw5ZTKC/view?usp=sharing) and then extract it test directoy
+Download the dataset from [here](https://drive.google.com/file/d/1BrFOcpV-7bua8Z-UNneyKAbs0iw5ZTKC/view?usp=sharing) and then extract it in test directoy

 Run
 ```